drewmcdonald/nyphil-program-generator/notes.md

 - Data:
     + matrix of selections by program and concert, with 1+ categorical features

-- Training
+- Training:
     + options for case weighting or non-linear probability adjustments
     + one sub-model per categorical feature
     + split feature, interpolate intermission and begin/end flags, collapse

-- Prediction
+- Prediction:
     + adjust weights by feature
     + sum weighted probabilities as predicted by sub-models
     + sample from the weighted probabilities

-- Sub-models
+- Sub-models:
     + Composer Nationality
     + Composer Era
     + Performer cluster/types
     + Piece seasonality

+- Dynamic Weighting:
+    + Down-weight recently chosen pieces
+    + Exclude for X number of programs and then recover to full weighting over Y generations